Teppy381/Triangles/README.md

 What it does:
 1) Takes from console set of points and interprets them as triangles
-2) Opens window with 3D view of these triangles, colored red if they intersect with others, and blue otherwise
+2) Opens window with 3D view of these triangles, colored red if they intersect with any other triangle, and blue otherwise
 3) You can move and rotate camera to get a better look

 ### Built With